 This Indico school website is your starting point for anything related to the School.
 In particular, lecture slides, lecture quizzes, and exercise materials will be linked from the corresponding classes.

 The school will take place on Zoom - a video-conferencing platform that most of you are familiar with.
-You may connect using Zoom client software, or even directly from a web browser.
+You may connect using Zoom client software.

-An individual link to connect to the relevant Zoom room will be sent to each selected participant.
+An individual link to connect to the Zoom room will be sent to each selected participant, and can also be seen here.
 You don’t need to have a Zoom account to connect.

 We will ask you to remain muted and have your camera disabled during the classes - except when asking a question (see below), or when working on a group assignment.